Bruce King: Governor of New Mexico

 In 1970, King was elected governor, defeating Republican Pete Domenici.
 He served as the 23rd, 25th and 28th Governor of New Mexico from 1971 until 1975, 1979 until 1983 and from 1991 until 1995.
 His terms were non-consecutive because the New Mexico constitution did not allow governors to succeed themselves before 1991, due to term limits.

 King became the first governor who could succeed himself after the term limit laws were changed and ran for reelection in 1994, but was defeated for a fourth term by Republican businessman Gary Johnson.

 After the Church Rock uranium mill spill of 1979, King refused the Navajo Nation's request that the site be declared a federal disaster area, limiting aid to affected residents.
 The spill was the largest release of radioactive material in U.S. history, having released more radioactivity than the Three Mile Island accident four months earlier.

 Personal life

 King was married to his wife Alice for 61 years until her death on December 7, 2008.
+In 1974, as governor, Bruce and Alice co-founded the Governor's Award for Excellence in the Arts to celebrate the contribution of local artists.
+Together they had two children, Bill and Gary.
 Their son Gary King served as New Mexico Attorney General from 2007 to 2015 and was the Democratic nominee for governor in 2014.

 King was recovering from a procedure in September 2009 to adjust the pacemaker that was implanted after he had a heart attack in 1997.
 He died on November 13, 2009, in Stanley, New Mexico, at the age of 85.

+Jeffrey Epstein purchased Zorro Ranch in 1993, reportedly for around $12 million, from King, who was serving as the 28th governor of New Mexico at the time.
+Epstein built a huge mansion at the ranch, with a living room the size of an average American home.